Crossing the Chasm by Geoffrey Moore

 At the other end of the market are the conservatives.
 They want low pricing.
 They have waited long time before buying the product — long enough for complete institutionalization of the whole product, and long enough for prices to have dropped to only a small margin above cost.
 This is their reward for buying late.
 They don't get competitive advantage, but they do keep their out-of-pocket costs way down.
 This is cost-based pricing, something that will eventually emerge in any mainstream market, once all the other margin-justifying elements have been exhausted.

 Between these two types lie the pragmatics — our target customers for the chasm-crossing effort.
-Pragmaitsts, as we have said repeatedly, want to back the market leader.
+Pragmatists, as we have said repeatedly, want to back the market leader.
 They have learned that by so doing they can keep their whole product costs — the costs not only of purchase but of ownership as well — to their lowest, and still get some competitive leverage from the investment.
 They expect to pay a premium price for the market leader relative to the competition, perhaps as high as 30 percent.
 This is competition-based pricing.
 Even though the market leaders are getting a premium, their allowed price is still a function of comparison with the other players in the market.
 And if they are not the market leader, they will have to apply the reverse of this rule and discount accordingly.

-Form the customer perspective, the key issue when crossing the chasm is market leadership versus a viable competitive set, captured by comparison to your two reference competitors, and the key pricing strategy is premium margine above a norm set by these ciomparisons.
+Form the customer perspective, the key issue when crossing the chasm is market leadership versus a viable competitive set, captured by comparison to your two reference competitors, and the key pricing strategy is premium margin above a norm set by these comparisons.
 That is, you have earned a premium over the market alternative because you have next-generation technology and a premium over the product alternative because you have invested to orchestrate a segment-specific whole product.

 Vendor-oriented pricing